GauravDawra/Shell/README.md

 - ### `pwd`: an internal command
     This outputs the present working directory on the console.
 This outputs the absolute path of the directory our shell is currently pointing to - starting from the root('/').

+    Has the following command line options:
+    1. `-P`: This is the only option available with this command.
+This resolves all the system links references in the path of the current working directory.
+Thus, the output contains no system link references.

 - ### `cd [dirname]`: an internal command
     This changes the current working directory, pointed by the shell to [dirname].
 Note that the [dirname] should be a valid directory name.
 We can provide the relative path of the directory from the current working directory, or an absolute path.

+    Has the following command line options:
+    1. `-P`: This is the only option available with this command.
+This resolves all the system links references in the path provided in the argument.
+Thus, the directory pointed to by our shell, after this command is executed, is the hard link of the directory we provided in the argument.

 - ### `exit`: an internal command
     This command just exits the shell.